Skip to main content

 *Brown recycling bags can be picked up at Monroe Recycling Drop-off Center, Monday – Friday, between 7 a.m. – 2:45 p.m., and Saturday between 8 a.m. –- 11:30 a.m.

-CLIPPINGS, YARD WASTE AND GRASS must be brought to the Recycling Drop-off Center either loose or bagged in paper or plastic.
+CLIPPINGS, YARD WASTE AND GRASS may be brought to the Recycling Drop-off Center either loose or bagged in paper or plastic.
 Residents must empty grass clippings that are in plastic bags into the specified area.
 Residents may keep plastic bags for reuse or place them in the separate trash container.

 Frequently Asked Questions | Taxes